Restless (Buffy the Vampire Slayer): Plot

 Following their victory over Adam; Buffy, Xander, Willow, and Giles meet at Buffy's to relax with movies, including Apocalypse Now.
-They quickly fall asleep and are each confronted by the First Slayer in their dreams.
+They quickly fall asleep and are each confronted by a primitive girl in their dreams.

 Willow's dream opens with Willow painting Sappho's love poem, Hymn to Aphrodite, in Greek onto Tara's back.
 She then finds herself on the Sunnydale High school stage, about to perform in a radically changed Death of a Salesman, with Riley playing a cowboy, Buffy as a flapper and Harmony (a popular girl in high school who snubbed Willow, and who became a vampire at the end of Season 3) goofily trying to bite Giles' neck.
 Willow realizes with increasing uneasiness that she knows neither her lines nor her role.
 Buffy then takes Willow to stand in front of a classroom in the same nerdy clothes she wore in "Welcome to the Hellmouth" and "The Harvest" at the beginning of the series.
 Xander mocks her as she nervously begins to read her book report.
 Oz and Tara—Willow's ex-boyfriend and current girlfriend—flirt with each other while watching Willow recite.
-Suddenly, Willow is attacked and has the life sucked out of her by the First Slayer.
+Suddenly, Willow is attacked and has the life sucked out of her by the primitive girl.

 Xander's dream begins when he wakes on Buffy's couch.
 After excusing himself to use the restroom, he finds himself the object of an attempted seduction by Joyce.
 In the restroom, he starts to unzip, then realizes that the bathroom is attached to a large white room with many men in white coats ready to observe and take notes on his performance.
 He then meets Buffy, Giles, and Spike in a playground; Spike – unaffected by daylight – tells him that Giles is going to teach him to be a Watcher, as Buffy plays in a sandbox.
 Xander then finds himself in an ice cream truck with Anya; Willow and Tara (wearing skimpy clothing and garish make-up) are in the back, and they invite him to join them.
 He tries to do so, only to end up in the basement where his parents allow him to live.
 He goes to the university and comes across Giles, who starts revealing the reason for the dream, but who suddenly switches to speaking in French.
 Xander next finds himself in a reenactment of the Apocalypse Now scene between a captive Captain Benjamin Willard and Colonel Walter Kurtz, with Principal Snyder as Kurtz.
-Throughout the sequence Xander finds himself in his basement again and again, chased by an unseen pursuer, who is revealed as the First Slayer when she tears his heart out.
+Throughout the sequence Xander finds himself in his basement again and again, chased by an unseen pursuer, who is revealed as the primitive girl when she tears his heart out.